Tae-sung-Kim/pickle-eight/COMPLIANCE.md

   - Analytics/ads scripts run only when consent is `accepted`.
   - `CookieSettingsButton` in footer allows reopening consent banner.
 - Actions:
-  - Confirm Privacy Policy and Terms list third parties (Firebase, Applixir, analytics) and data usage.
+  - Confirm Privacy Policy and Terms list third parties (Firebase, analytics, ad networks if used) and data usage.
   - Provide contact email and effective date.

 ## 2) Age Gate (Lottery)